Compare the Mediterranean Diet with the DASH Diet

 The Mediterranean diet is rich in fruits, vegetables, nuts/beans/seeds, and heart healthy fats.
 It contains whole grains, fish, limited amounts of poultry, red meat, and dairy (primarily cultured or cheese products).
 It may also include moderate amounts of red wine.
 And since it is the Mediterranean, the people get lots of vitamin D, courtesy of the sun.

-The DASH diet is rich in fruits, vegetables, nuts/beans/seeds, low-fat and nonfat dairy, and includes whole grains, heart healthy fats, and moderate amounts of lean meat/fish/poultry.
+Well, now we have the home-grown DASH diet.
+Like the Med diet, DASH is rich in fruits, vegetables, nuts/beans/seeds, along with low-fat and nonfat dairy, and includes whole grains, heart healthy fats, and moderate amounts of lean meat/fish/poultry.
 Most vitamin D for Americans will come from fortified dairy products.
 [Although, not specifically recommended in the DASH diet program, many people could benefit from a vitamin D supplement.
 Please check first with your physician to see if you need to supplement.
 People who use sunscreen, have darker skins, or live in regions where there is little direct sunlight much of the year, may not produce enough of the "sunshine" vitamin.]

-Learn more about the DASH diet and the book below.
+Learn more about the DASH diet and the books below.

-Learn more about the book, or view the table of contents.
+Learn more about the books, or view the tables of contents.

 Learn more about the DASH diet.